Attempted Murder Law in California - Penal Code 664/187

 The defendant must also have taken a substantial step toward committing the actual crime.
 Learn the common defenses in California murder and attempted murder charges.

-Attempted murder laws are complex.
-Prosecutors must prove that you intended to kill the victim.
-It is not enough that you intended to hurt the alleged victim.
-They must also prove that you took a substantial step toward killing another person.
+Attempted murder laws are intricate and multifaceted.
+Prosecutors must prove that you intended to kill the victim, a task that goes beyond mere intent to harm.
+They must also demonstrate that they took a substantial step toward killing another person.
+This complexity underscores the necessity of expert legal counsel in such cases.

 Attempted murder can be charged in the 1st or 2nd degree, depending upon premeditation or planning and the severity of the crime.